corey-richardson/certificate-generator/README.md

 ## Main

-- Reads CSV data into a datafram using pandas module.
+- Reads "information.csv" into a pandas dataframe
-    - `information_df = pd.read_csv("information.csv")`
+- Error Handling: If the file cannot be found in the current directory then open a file explorer instance for the user to manually select the file.
+- Open a file explorer instance for the user to select the output directory.
-- Iterates through each row in the `first_name` column of `information.csv` and passes the name as a parameter of the function `make_cert`.
+- For each name in the dataframe, call the function `make_cert()` passing the name in as a parameter.
-- Once it has iterated through each name, prints an output message `"Finished creating certificates!"`
+- Update the information / input CSV file with the file path of the created certificate.
+- Show a message box letting the user know the process is completed.

 ---